 Modern media consumption trends shouldn’t see the traditional rules of crisis communications thrown away.
 Far from it, they become even more important.
 Communications professionals must redouble their efforts to identify new threats and react with an increased speed and skill.

-Please contact Gavin Megaw, Director, to discuss how Hanover can help protect your organisation’s reputation.
+Please contact Gavin Megaw, Managing Director of Corporate and Brand, to discuss how Hanover can help protect your organisation’s reputation.